 This means that the presence of the eos clip filter is compensated for by the auto focus which remains sharp and accurate.
 When the mirror is raised, if both sensor filters are still in place, focus will still be accurate.
 If you then remove the rear of the two filters the focus is still effected - the removal of 0.8mm of glass still impacts on the focus of the resultant image in *exactly the same way* as it would whether the clip filter is there or not, as the clip filter has been compensated for by the auto focus.

-The only way to ensure a tight focus in a modified camera is to replace the rear of the two cameras filters and not simply to remove it.
+The best way to ensure a tight focus in a modified camera is to accurately reposition the sensor.

 Andy Ellis 15 February 2010.